 RECITALS

-WHEREAS, Purchaser and Developer have entered into that certain Project Development Agreement, dated as of December 15, 2000, as amended by Amendment No. 1 thereto dated as of March [__], 2001 (as amended, the “PDA”) pursuant to which Developer has agreed, subject to the terms and conditions set forth therein, to provide certain development services to Purchaser; and
+WHEREAS, Purchaser and Developer have entered into that certain Project Development Agreement, dated as of December 15, 2000, as amended by Amendment No. 1 thereto dated as of March [__], 2001 and Amendment No. 2 thereto dated as of May [__], 2001 (as amended, the “PDA”) pursuant to which Developer has agreed, subject to the terms and conditions set forth therein, to provide certain development services to Purchaser; and

 WHEREAS, the Parties desire to extend the term of the PDA and the dates provided therein for the Developer to meet the Development Milestones; and